drewski3420/OpenArchiver/docs/user-guides/installation.md

 -   `REDIS_PASSWORD`: A strong, unique password for the Valkey/Redis service.
 -   `MEILI_MASTER_KEY`: A complex key for Meilisearch.
 -   `JWT_SECRET`: A long, random string for signing authentication tokens.
--   `ADMIN_PASSWORD`: A strong password for the initial admin user.
 -   `ENCRYPTION_KEY`: A 32-byte hex string for encrypting sensitive data in the database.
 You can generate one with the following command:
     ```bash
     openssl rand -hex 32